raulshma/etlez/README.md

 ### Supported Data Sources
 - **File Systems**: CSV, JSON, XML with schema detection and batch processing
-- **Databases**: SQL Server, MySQL, PostgreSQL with connection pooling and bulk operations
+- **Databases**: PostgreSQL, SQL Server, MySQL with connection pooling and bulk operations
 - **Cloud Storage**: Azure Blob Storage and AWS S3 with authentication and streaming
 - **Memory**: In-memory connectors for testing and caching